Daemonize celery with systemd

 Create /etc/conf.d/celery

-• Update DJANGO_SETTINGS_MODULE with your settings.
+with your settings. - Update

-• Update CELERY_BIN for your virtualenv celery path.
-(Below is path of virtualenv)
+for your virtualenv celery path.
+(Below is path of virtualenv) - If wanted, you can change log, pid directory

 # Name of nodes to start